 Most procedures require a minimum of anesthesia.
 When necessary, twilight sleep or light general anesthesia is administered by the surgeon or by a competent anesthetist or anesthesiologist.
 The level of anesthesia will vary with the needs of each patient.
 Patients remain in the office or surgical center until recovery is completed and then they are discharged to their own homes.

 Cosmetic surgery complications are possible, but they are very rare.
 Risks that are common to all procedures include bleeding, unfavorable scarring, infection, and reaction to drugs or anesthetics.
 Risks that are specific to each procedure will be discussed by the surgeon.
 Individual differences in healing or postoperative trauma may occasionally require revisions or second-stage procedures.

 The period of convalescence varies, depending upon the surgery performed.
 Written instructions are provided to guide the patient through the preoperative and postoperative periods.
 In most cases there will be temporary swelling, bruising or discomfort.
 Pain is surprisingly minimal and easily controlled with medication.

 Most cosmetic surgery is performed in office operating suites or in outpatient surgical centers that are equipped similar to hospital facilities.
-Dr. Sorosky’s Surgery Center in Upland, California is accredited by AAAHC.
+Dr. Park’s Face and Body Surgery Center in Upland, California is accredited by AAAHC.
 This is the highest level of accreditation and assures compliance with the standard of care used by major hospitals.